-- All Things Well by Burk Parsons
+- Joy in Christ Alone by Burk Parsons

-- Doubt and Obedience by R.C.
+- Caring for Widows by R.C.
 Sproul

-- Rest Indeed by R.C.
-Sproul Jr.
+- Stewardship, Tithing, and Giving by R.C.
+Sproul

 Subscribe to Tabletalk today for only $23 a year, and $20 to renew.
 You save even more if you get a 2- or 3-year subscription (as little as $1.36 per issue).
 Get your subscription to Tabletalk today by calling one of Ligonier Ministries’ resource consultants at 800-435-4343 or by subscribing online and receive immediate access to the digital edition.